jaysoo/jaysoo.ca/_posts/2014-10-30-javascript-function-redux.markdown

 {% endhighlight %}

 So why the different behaviour in arrow functions?
+Why bother with them at all?

 {% highlight javascript %}
 class TodosView {